colts70/The-Sematic-Stack/README.md

 This single sentence is the anchor truth:

-HESS/sitemap declares crawl permission and geometry. sitemap.xml enumerates URLs.
+HESS/sitemap declares crawl permission and geometry.
 Its the table of contents, the crawl here first, the directory, table of contents

 🧠 Solving the "Sitemap" Mental Block The Hess/sitemap anchor is where most implementers "break their brains."
 It is vital to remember: HESS sitemaps are conceptual, not navigational.

 🏁 Summary: What It Solves

 Without this directory, an AI "wanders" your site blindly.

 With the HESS /sitemap directory:

 The AI reads the Table of Contents first.

 It identifies the specific "Conceptual Surface" it needs.

-It executes a "High-Intent Crawl" rather than a "Discovery Crawl."
+It executes a "High-Intent Crawl

 This is the "Checkmate" move because it forces the AI to navigate your site according to your defined hierarchy of meaning, rather than its own statistical guess.